timwakin/WideWorldImportersReports/README.md

 ### Instructions

 1. Download the .bak file, and restore it to SQL Server
-2. Create the stored procedures (located in the SQLFiles Directory)
+2. Create the stored procedures, indexes, and function (located in the SQLFiles Directory)
 3. In Report Builder, of Visual Studio:
   * Open the report you want to view
-  * create a data source called "WorldWideImportersVS", and give it the connection string to your sql server.
+  * create a data Shared data source called "WorldWideImportersVS", and give it the connection string to your sql server.
     * Example: Data Source="YourServer";Initial Catalog=WideWorldImporters
 4. Click "Run" in report builder, or click the "Preview" tab in Visual Studio